hauptem/F5-SSL-Orchestrator-Tools/SSLO-Extension-Installer/README.md

 **Closed network support.** Kevin's original installers pull iRules, iFiles, and service definitions from GitHub at runtime.
 Organizations operating in closed or air-gapped networks cannot use them.
 This installer is fully self-contained with all payloads embedded directly in the script.
 The only external file is `blocking-page-html`, kept separate for ease of editing.

-**Architectural changes.** Kevin's Advanced Blocking Pages extension used a single iRule with a static boolean toggle (`GLOBAL_BLOCK`) to switch between two distinct functions: unconditional category blocking and conditional server certificate error blocking.
+**Architectural changes.** The original Advanced Blocking Pages extension used a single iRule with a static boolean toggle (`GLOBAL_BLOCK`) to switch between two distinct functions: unconditional category blocking and conditional server certificate error blocking.
 Because the toggle is global, the two functions are mutually exclusive - you cannot use both simultaneously across different service chains.
 This installer splits them into discrete SSLO services, each with a single clearly defined role, managed entirely through the SSLO GUI.

 ## What Changed From Kevin's 1.0